scgbern/scgpico/content/teaching/ei/sidebar.md

-<span style="background-color: #FFFF00">This course was last taught by me in the Fall of 2021.
-The course materials have been archived on [github](https://github.com/onierstrasz/course-intro-cs).</span>
+This course was last taught by me in the Fall of 2021.
+The course materials have been archived on [github](https://github.com/onierstrasz/course-intro-cs).

 #Resources